Q8HMA-zz/xbtit/README.txt

 The rest has been coded, designed, and thought up from scratch

 Thanks to coder addons/hacks (many are included in this version):
-Ripper, cobracrk, JBoy, Liroy, Petr1fied, miskotes, gAndo, Fireworx, Freelancer, Sktoch, Nimrod, etc ... sorry if someone is missed :)
+Ripper, cobracrk, JBoy, Liroy, Petr1fied, miskotes, gAndo, Fireworx, Freelancer, Sktoch, Nimrod

 Thanks to style maker:
 TreeTopClimber

+Founders: Lupin
+Maintainers: Gh0st4unt3r

 Many thanks to all guys who participated for the testing and for addons/styles etc.